-When streaming online content or doing some general web surfing, the average user probably doesn’t notice (or care) how the data is being delivered.
-It just needs to be fast and flawless.
+When streaming online content or searching online, the average user probably doesn’t consider how the data is delivered—fast and relevant are key.

-Edge data centers contain all the components of a regular data center, but in much smaller scale.
+Edge data centers contain all the components of a regular data center in a smaller scale.

-Often referred to as “edge computing” or “fog computing,” edge data centers deliver a richer media experience by conducting processing in various small data centers spread across geographic areas vs. all in one place.
+Referred to as “edge computing” or “fog computing,” edge data centers deliver a rich media experience by processing content deliver in various smaller data centers spread across geographic areas vs. in one central location.

-One main data center is surrounded by small edge data centers close to sets of users.
-By cutting down on lengthy data transmission, network speed and bandwidth are improved.
+In essence, one main data center is surrounded by smaller edge data centers proximate to sets of users abbreviating data transmission and improving network speed and bandwidth.

-Large, bandwidth-intensive applications and information regularly accessed by groups of people, whether it involves cloud-based services, gaming, streaming content, complex diagrams or medical images, generates constant traffic that slows network response time and reduces productivity as users wait for downloads and streaming content to transmit.
+Bandwidth-intensive applications and data routinely accessed by groups of users, whether cloud-based services, gaming, streaming content, complex diagrams or medical images, generates constant traffic that slows network response time and reduces productivity.

-For example, a national architecture firm that stores large design and architectural files may find it beneficial to move its data closer to “the edge,” locating edge data centers near each of its branch offices across the country.
-This speeds up performance for users, reducing frustration and improving productivity.
+Storing data geographically closer to users who access it facilitates faster deliver with less opportunity for problems to occur along the way (e.g., a national architecture firm storing large design and architectural files may find it beneficial to move its data closer to 'the edge' by locating proximate edge data centers near office locations, speeding up performance, reducing user frustration and improving productivity).

 Data center complexity is rarely a good thing.
-As systems become more complex, they become more expensive and difficult to manage, and present the opportunity for more mistakes during troubleshooting and repair.
+As systems become more complex so does cost, management complexity and opportunity for error.

-As data centers get bigger, the connections among systems often become more complex.
-This increased complexity can require more floor space, more staff resources and more money.
-But when IT resources are dispersed across several locations vs. one large, central location, it eliminates the single point of failure.
-If one edge data center goes down, other locations aren’t affected.
+As data center footprints expand, oftentimes the complexity and connections among systems equally expand requiring more floor space, staff resources and cost.
+When IT resources are dispersed across several locations, performance is improved because if one edge data center goes down, other locations aren’t affected.

-According to an April 2016 survey from Green House Data, 52% of IT professionals believe that edge data centers will reduce costs due to shorter backbone transport; nearly half of the IT professionals surveyed plan to add an edge data center within the next 12 months.
+Moving data to the edge will be a slow process.
+Edge data centers aren’t yet commonplace however, interest is growing as IT professionals learn more about the performance and cost benefits.
+According to an April 2016 survey (Green House Data), 52% of IT professionals believe edge data centers will reduce costs via shorter backbone transport.
+The same survey suggests nearly half of IT professionals surveyed plan to add an edge data center in the next 12 months.